polar-app/polar-app/docs/HTML_VIEWER.md

 # TODO:

-- the only real way to handle this is to just resize ONCE .. once the doc has loaded

-- now we ahve a problem with the iframe resizer:

-    - some documents just keep adapting to their parent size /height no matter WHAT I do.
-They always seem to be slightly larger than the iframe.

-    -

 - annotations are doubling up on top of themselves so we're getting incorrect opacity.

 - iframe URLs within the main page are not handled and they can have 'script' there which needs to be resolved.
+This mostly impacts ads right now so isn't of major importance.

-- The Text Highlighter has a bug where an element that is hidden can actually get a highlight created for it if it is 'selected'..
+- The Text Highlighter has a bug where an element that is hidden can actually get a highlight created for it if it is 'selected'.
+I could probably bypass this by making sure each element I'm about to highlight is actually visually present.
+And not visibility: hidden or display: none

     https://stackoverflow.com/questions/19669786/check-if-element-is-visible-in-dom